King Shaolin: History

 was featured on MTV Czech Republic.
 The second single "Japan" was featured on Rádio FM.
 Music video for the song "Japan" has been made by Malcolm Tan from Singapore and Janka O´ska from Slovak Republic.
 In 2013 King Shaolin extensively toured across Europe, playing a total of 140 shows.
-In January 2014 the band became the official touring band for world-renowned artist Celeste Buckingham.
+In January 2014 the band became the official touring band for artist Celeste Buckingham.
 In October 2014 they released single "Friend", which featured daily on Fun Rádio.
 In June 2015 KING SHAOLIN won second prize at the CARPATHIA FESTIVAL – International song contest in Rzeszow (Poland).
-Dominik Štofko also received a prize for best song composition.
+Domi Stoff also received a prize for best song composition.

 March 2016 the band released single "Money In My Soul", featured daily on Europa 2 radio.